 - On a silpat mat OR on a counter lined with parchment paper, add 8 drops of food coloring to one piece of dough and knead until the color is evenly distributed, about 5 minutes.

-- Using a cookie dough, or eyeballing it, divide each color of dough into 16 pieces.
+- Using a cookie scoop, or eyeballing it, divide each color of dough into 16 pieces.

 - Take one piece of white dough and roll it into a rope about 5 inches long.
 Repeat with a piece of red dough.

-- Wrap the two rope together around each other and place on the prepared cookie sheet in the shape of a candy cane.
+- Wrap the white rope and red rope together around each other and place on the prepared cookie sheet.
+Curve the top in a candy cane shape.

 - Repeat this process with the remaining pieces of dough.

 - Bake in the oven for 7 minutes, and then rotate the pan.
-Bake for another 2-3 minutes, just until the edges start to turn brown.
-Remove the pan and place on a cooling rack.
+Bake for another 2-3 minutes, just until the edges start to turn light brown.
+Remove the pan and place on a wire rack to cool.

 - While the cookies are baking, prepare the topping.